Rewzilla/c-debugging-tips/howto/valgrind.md

 valgrind ./a.out
 ```

+Note: Valgrind is similar to [ASAN](asan.md) in what it can do, but different it how it accomplishes that.
+[ASAN](asan.md) needs to be compiled directly into the program itself at build time, where-as Valgrind is able to observe the program running without having been compiled into it.

 ## Example

 Consider the following program which is meant to generate a set of 10 integers, set them all to `99`, and then print them.
 These integers are stored on the heap in a block of memory allocated with `malloc()`.